Heaveness/GTFriendlyO/README.md

 # GTFriendlyO

-## Description
+### Description

 A major overhaul of GTFO's vanilla gameplay, designed for a more casual but still fun and challenging experience with friends.

 As a long-time GTFO player, I've felt the base game lacked a bit of variety in certain aspects of its gameplay.
 After running several Rundowns with friends, we all agreed the game needed a bit more spice.
 This mod focuses on creating a more casual-friendly co-op experience without removing all of the tension or challenge from the game.
 This is NOT a hardcore or hyper-realism mod setup, nor will it ever be.
 Instead, it makes GTFO more accessible by giving players additional "tools" to tackle the depths.
 The enemies have also received some love too, so it's not completely one-sided.

 Heavy inspiration: FriendlyGTFO by EcoLight and Duo Trials by ProjectZaero
 > Please note that I took the syringe customization settings from Duo Trials to reverse engineer how it was made.
-I have made some changes, but the overall credit belongs to the ProjectZaero.
-Currently working on a re-work of the syringes.
+I have made some major changes, but the overall credit belongs to the ProjectZaero.
+Check the wiki for more information.

-This project has been in the works for years.
-Until now, it's only been shared privately with my friends.
+This project has been in the works for many years.
+It's only been shared privately with my friends until recently.
 Now, I'm releasing it publicly for others to enjoy as well.
 Play together or die together!
+But most importantly, have fun!

 ## Important